brightzheng100/vi-people-counting-example/README.md

 )
 ```

-Open another termimal (as to make sure we're with the "local" Docker env).
+Open another terminal (as to make sure we're with the "local" Docker env).

 ```sh
 # Set variables